 Pledge 10: Help with the sustainability of the Academy

 Respecting and looking after the environment surrounding our Academy is very important, and walking to school is one way of ensuring that we are doing our best to help with the sustainability of the Academy.
-Whole school recycling is another way that we are looking to help make our Academy more sustainable, watch this space for updates.
+Whole school recycling is another way that we are looking to help make our Academy more sustainable.